Citizenship

 IRCC's online Physical Presence Calculator is the safest way to count your 1,095 days, and it generates the printout you submit with your application.
 We always recommend applying with a cushion of extra days beyond 1,095, so a single mis-remembered travel date never sinks the file.

-Most adults now apply through IRCC's online citizenship application.
-You sign in to your account, complete the citizenship application form (the equivalent of the paper form CIT 0002), upload your supporting documents, pay the fees electronically and submit.
+Most adults now file the Canada citizenship application online through IRCC's portal.
+You sign in to your account, complete the Canadian citizenship application form (the equivalent of the paper form CIT 0002), upload your supporting documents, pay the fees electronically and submit.
 IRCC sends an acknowledgement of receipt, and later an invitation to the test and any interview.
 The choice of apply on paper vs online is not always yours: a small number of applicants still apply on paper where the online route is not available for their situation, so confirm the current channel for your case on canada.ca.

 Unlike many other immigration streams, a standard adult citizenship grant does not normally require biometrics, since IRCC already holds the fingerprints and photo taken when you became a permanent resident.
 If your situation is different, IRCC will tell you directly in writing.

-For an adult grant application, IRCC charges a processing fee plus the right-of-citizenship fee, combined into a single adult total, with a lower fee for applicants under 18.
+For an adult grant application, the citizenship application fees are a processing fee plus the right-of-citizenship fee, combined into a single adult total, with a lower fee for applicants under 18.
 These government fees change from time to time, so confirm the current figures on canada.ca rather than relying on a number that may have moved.
 Our professional fee for preparing and reviewing your application is separate, and we set it out in a written agreement before we begin.
 See our fees guide for how our fee differs from government fees.

 The citizenship test and interview